frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 With the example of His own life, the Lord teaches us what our fundamental approach has to be: a continuous filial dialogue with God.

-St. Teresa of Ávila has said, "In my view, mental prayer is nothing more but friendly dialogue and frequent solitary conversation with him whom we know loves us" (St. Teresa, *Life*).
+St. Teresa of Ávila has said, "In my view, mental prayer is nothing more but friendly dialogue and frequent solitary conversation with him whom we know loves us" (Teresa of Ávila, *Life*).

 We have to try always to be in the presence of God and to contemplate the mysteries of our faith.
 This dialogue with God should not be interrupted, and even further, should be carried out in the midst of all our activities.